EvilDev87645/discord-nuker/README.md

 ***5. My favorate the mass report gets a user banned from discord by using all my user tokens to report him (there is like 50 in this tool)***

 ***6. prints all my 50 user tokens that u can use freely!***

+#Please Note this tool was made for educational purposes only! use at your own risk!